Mitsubishi A6M Zero: Operational history

-When the powerfully armed Lockheed P-38 Lightning, armed with four "light barrel" AN/M2 .50 cal.
+When the Lockheed P-38 Lightning, armed with four "light barrel" AN/M2 .50 cal.
 Browning machine guns and one 20 mm autocannon, and the Grumman F6F Hellcat and Vought F4U Corsair, each with six AN/M2 .50 calibre Browning guns, appeared in the Pacific theater, the A6M, with its low-powered engine and lighter armament, was hard-pressed to remain competitive.
 In combat with an F6F or F4U, the only positive thing that could be said of the Zero at this stage of the war was that, in the hands of a skillful pilot, it could maneuver as well as most of its opponents.

-Nonetheless, in competent hands, the Zero could still be deadly.
+Nonetheless, in competent hands, the Zero could still be deadly, and New Guinea based Corsair, Lightning and Hellcat equipped air units could mostly only achieve parity with Rabaul and Lae based Zero units with experienced pilots.
+For example, during a fighter sweep on January 5 1944 as part of a protracted campaign to neutralize Rabaul's air power, Corsairs and Lightnings engaged A6M2 and A6M3 fighters near Rabaul.
+Two Lightnings and two Zeroes were shot down.
+In a major air raid conducted two days later against the Japanese radar station at Cape St. George by a large force of bombers and Hellcat escorts, strong opposition was met from Rabaul-based Zero units, and three Hellcats and four SBD dive bombers were shot down, with the interception successfully protecting the radar station.

+In a major raid against the Japanese base at Lakunai on January 14, a large number of light and medium bombers raided the air base and harbor, while RZNAF Kittyhawks and a large number of Corsairs and Lightnings provided cover.
+In the ensuing air battle, the allied fighters sustained four losses, with three bombers shot down, and three Zero fighters shot down.

+In late 1943, Japanese Navy general staff at Rabaul conferred on the topic of naval fighter aircraft, and broached the topic of providing bullet protection for the Zero fighter, as the strategic outlook for Japan switched a defensive one.
+The purely offensive specs of the Zero, such as its very long range, were no longer necessities.
+Navy staff still considered the Zero to be the best fighter at the theater, though conceded that the Corsair, with its great horizontal speed, was a match for their fighter.

-Due to shortages of high-powered aviation engines and problems with planned successor models, namely the superior Mitsubishi A7M2 Reppū, the Zero remained in production until 1945, with over 10,000 of all variants produced.
+Because of shortages of high-powered aviation engines and problems with planned successor models, namely the superior Mitsubishi A7M2 Reppū, the Zero remained in production until 1945, with over 10,000 of all variants produced.